MaxM2559/Automatic-Category-markerCluster-Map/README.md

 ## Opportunities for Optimization / Customization
 The demo code uses circle markers instead of the regular upside-down tear-drop marker because circle markers reduce lag and can be easily colored.
 When the map is actually implemented, the markers could be changed to custom icons represeanting NAICS industries.

-The NAICS industries are also given a random color when the map is loaded, which is sub-optimal.
-If circle markers are kept, then specific colors should be chosen for the different industries.
+Categories are also given a random color when the map is loaded, which is sub-optimal.
+If circle markers are kept, then specific colors should be chosen for the different categories.
 The radius and opacity of the circle markers can also be changed based on preference.
+Otherwise, custom markers should be used based on different needs.

 In the demo code, four terrein textures are provided.
 These can be changed and more textures can be added to further the user experience.
 More free textures can be found at https://leaflet-extras.github.io/leaflet-providers/preview/.
 Some maps require an API key in order to use them.
 Also, for some maps, the names in the countries are represeanted by thier native language instead of english.